flatironinstitute/finufft/docs/tutorial/inv1d2.rst

-for this problem: it is correct to 4-5 digits almost everywhere, including at almost all the data points, but errors are ${\cal O}(1)$ in the very largest gaps between the (iid random) sample points:
+for this problem: it is correct to 4-5 digits almost everywhere, including at almost all the data points, but errors are ${\cal O}(1)$ in the very largest gaps between the (iid random) sample points.
+Here is such a gap:

 .. image:: ../pics/inv1d2err.png
    :width: 90%